 We are currently assessing the provisions of this guidance and evaluating the impact the guidance will have on our consolidated financial statements and related disclosures.
-We are also in the process of aggregating lease documentation for review.
+We have also engaged outside resources to assist in applying and implementing this guidance.
+We are currently in the process of identifying and aggregating lease contracts for review and input into a thirdparty lease accounting software application.
 The adoption of this ASU is expected to impact the balance sheet through the recognition of a right-of-use asset and a lease liability for all leases with terms in excess of 12 months.
-This guidance is effective January 1,

-2019 using a modified retrospective transition approach with early adoption permitted.
+This guidance is effective January 1, 2019 using a modified retrospective transition approach with early adoption permitted.